hanjingo/doc/NOTE/ASKING_THE_RIGHT_QUESTIONS/chapter7.md

-# CHAPTER7 Are There Any Fallacies in the Reasoning?
+# CHAPTER 7 Are There Any Fallacies in the Reasoning?

 The objective of critical reading and listening is to judge the acceptability or worth of conclusions.